openequella/openEQUELLA/CONTRIBUTING.md

 the other developers.
 You will also need to sign a [Contributor License Agreement](https://www.apereo.org/node/676).

-But after that, as per usual GitHub, please first fork the project and then branch off `master` or a stable branch (see below) to use a 'feature' branch.
+But after that, as per usual GitHub, please first fork the project and then branch off `develop` or a stable branch (see below) to use a 'feature' branch.
 Branches should follow the naming convention of:

     feature/<issue#>-<short_desc>